In this section you are going to learn all about accounts in Cosmos:

 Asymmetric cryptography is normally applied to small data blocks due to its computational complexity.
 Symmetric and asymmetric cryptography can be combined in a hybrid system.
 For example, asymmetric encryption could be employed to transfer a symmetric encryption, then used as an encryption key for the message.
 An example of hybrid systems is PGP (opens new window).

 The length of keys is vital.
 Asymmetric cryptographic keys are usually very long.
 One can keep in mind a general principle: the longer the key, the more difficult it is to break the code.
 Breaking an asymmetric key can only be done with a brute force attack, in which an attacker would need to try every possible key to find a match.

 # Public and private keys

 Asymmetric keys always come in pairs and offer their owner various capabilities.
 These capabilities are based on cryptographic mathematics.
 The public key is meant to be distributed to whoever is relevant, while the private key is to remain a secret.
-This is similar to sharing the address your house, but keeping the key to your front door private.
+This is similar to sharing the address of your house, but keeping the key to your front door private.

 # Sign and verify

 Let's take a look at signing and verifying with public and private keys as an example.

 Alice and Bob are communicating.
 Alice wants to make sure that Bob's public announcement is indeed from Bob, so: